NEW Whitepaper: Fiber Laser Pierce Detection Capability, Enhances Cutting Productivity.

 In this experiment, a supplementary detector was placed underneath the workpiece to confirm pierce-through.
 The digital Pierce Flag can be clearly seen to go HIGH as the supplementary detector goes into saturation, indicating full pierce-through.
 Importantly, there is an automatic reset of the Pierce Flag at the end of the laser ON period.

 The pierce detection system operates by identifying the point where t3 has been reached.
 This activates a programmable delay time, which is important to ensure that the pierce process has finished.
 Once the BR signal is below the threshold for the duration of the delay time, the pierce is considered finished and the laser provides a digital Pierce Flag signal that can be integrated into the production machine.
-The thresholds and dwell times are programmable, so the user can adjust the settings to ensure that the Pierce Flag behavior is optimized for their process, with the Pierce Flag going High just as the pierce through is completed.
+The thresholds and dwell times are programmable, so the user can adjust the settings to ensure that the Pierce Flag behaviour is optimized for their process, with the Pierce Flag going High just as the pierce through is completed.

 In many operations, the pierce is achieved using a pulsing mode of operation for the laser to give a cleaner and more controlled pierce hole.
 By choosing suitable parameters for the detection algorithm, the pierce detection flag will still trigger at the appropriate point.